khofstadter/bcmi.khofstadter.com/index.md

 A visual representation of progress can be seen [here](timeline).

 ## ongoing work
 I submitted the thesis at the end of April 2021.
 While waiting for the viva, I am (1) preparing a funding application to further the research; (2) writting a book chapter that links the research to psychedelic music and (3) working on the projects that were started in this research but have not been completed yet.
+Once I get the award, I will reconstruct this website and add the majority of the chapters in the submitted commentary as webpages here.
 <br>
 {% include index-cron-ongoing.html %}